davidfrantz/force/docs/source/components/lower-level/level2/format.rst

 The first entry indicates the image ID, followed by overall snow and cloud cover, aerosol optical depth @ 550 nm (scene average), the number of dark targets for retrieving aerosol optical depth (over water/vegetation), the number of products written (number of tiles, this is dependent on tile cloud cover, and FILE_TILE), and a supportive success indication.
 In the case the overall cloud coverage is higher than allowed, the image is skipped.
 The processing time (real time) is appended at the end.

+Provenance
+^^^^^^^^^^

+A data provenance table is generated per processing day.
+The csv table stores the information necessary to trace which output product was produced by which input product(s), and whether the file was newly created, or data were merged into it.

 Quicklooks